blowb/blowb-doc/setup-host/basic-setup.rst

    sudo yum install bash-completion ed nc telnet wget

 We also need to set up a favorite terminal editor.
-If you are relatively new to GNU/Linux, I suggest you to try `Vim`_, which is an enhanced version of the POSIX standard vi.
-It has a steep but short learning curve for editing configuration files, but once you get used to it, you would become more efficient to edit configuration files than in the past.
+If you are relatively new to GNU/Linux, I would suggest you to try `Vim`_, which is an enhanced version of the POSIX standard vi.
+It has a steep but short learning curve, but once you get used to it, you would become more efficient to edit configuration files than most other editors.
 To install Vim, run:
 ::

    sudo yum install vim-enhanced

 Or simply use the ``vi`` command if you still want to use a vi style editor but not the full Vim.

-In the case you really don't want to learn vi key-binding, you may want to take a look at `GNU Nano`_.
+In the case you really don't want to learn vi key bindings, you may want to take a look at `GNU Nano`_.
 To install GNU Nano, run:
 ::